hemu-technology/open-eyes-on-china/content/post/France Through Chinese Eyes  - Part 1.md

 +++
 author = "hemu"
-title = "France Through Chinese Eyes" date = "2025-09-18"
+title = "France Through Chinese Eyes – Part 1"
+date = "2025-09-18"
 summary = """
 France’s economy isn’t on Germany’s level, its global influence feels weaker than the UK’s (just my take), and compared to the US it’s not even close.
 People like to poke fun at France a lot, but it still acts with this “big power” mindset, even daring to push back against the US.
 To me, it feels like its ambition is bigger than its actual strength.